 Since whatever you’re using will be an electronic device such as a laptop or tablet, make sure that you have a charger nearby so that it doesn’t die in the middle of your class.
 Having your laptop charger far away from you means both having to look for it and risking missing significant parts of your class.

-Before purchasing any software online, check-in with your university first as they’ll most likely provide you with the tools you need for free.
+Before purchasing any software online, check in with your university first as they’ll most likely provide you with the tools you need for free.
+Some other tools such as an essay writing service like CustomEssayMeister could be considered.

 Have Your Designated Study Area